 If employees use company EVs kept at their home, they’ll likely charge them there more often than not.

 This can bring its own range of issues.
 For example, how does the firm compensate employees for their use of domestic electricity?
 And what about the charger itself?

 Using a standard mains outlet and three-point pin should only ever be a last resort, as it’s the slowest possible way of charging an EV.
 This means many employers will therefore need to assist with the cost of installing a home charging point.
 This can be made more complex if a landlord’s permission is needed or there is no off-street or garage parking available at the employee’s home.

 However you charge EVs – at work, at home or at public charging sites – you’ll need the right tools to make it simple and cost-effective.
 We can expect to see more electric vehicle fuel cards become available in the coming years.
-However, if you want to know more today about how to add electric vehicles to your fleet and manage them alongside existing petrol and diesel cars, contact Fuel Card Services.back
+However, if you want to know more today about how to add electric vehicles to your fleet and manage them alongside existing petrol and diesel cars, take a look at our EV Solutions.back